th2-net/remotehand/README.md

 To place element as argument to code, use "@Element@" reference.

-### PrintBrowserLogs
+### GetBrowserLogs
 ```
 #action
-PrintBrowserLogs
+GetBrowserLogs
 ```

-Prints current browser logs in RemoteHand logs.
+Returns string that contains current browser logs.
 Useful to check page on JavaScript errors.

+Browser logs will not repeat after output, so multiple `GetBrowserLogs` actions can be used in the same RemoteHand script.

-If no browser logs were found, nothing will be printed.
+If no browser logs are present, action will return empty string.

 ## Notes